 There are many ways to get started with composting.
 If you have a yard, the easiest way to compost is by establishing a composting area that is shady and close to water.
 You can even build a bin that helps corral your materials.
 Once this area is set up, add brown and green materials to the pile and add a little water to keep it moist.
 Lastly, make sure you turn the pile weekly using a shovel or pitchfork.
 This will add air to your pile and speed up the decomposition process.
 The pile will be ready to use once the material is dark brown and uniform in consistency (you shouldn't be able to see that banana peel!).

-The University of Nevada, Reno Cooperative Extension Guide on Composting
+Check out the University of Nevada, Reno Cooperative Extension Guide on Composting.

 If you don't have a yard, you can also compost indoors using a well aerated bin.
 This compost will require more tending, but it shouldn't attract pests.
 You can put the same materials as outdoor compost in your indoor bin.
 Decomposition will occur faster if you frequently turn the contents and have smaller pieces of food and other biodegradables.
 Adding shredded paper or dry leaves to the bin each time you put something in it will also keep your bin from getting too soggy and provide it with some much needed carbon.